alterior-mvc/alterior/packages/common/README.md

 This package provides many fundamental error types that are intended for you to use to simplify development.
 The rest of Alterior also relies upon these.

+### `class SystemError`

+Base class for errors thrown by the system or framework

+### `class ApplicationError`

+Base class for errors thrown by your application

+### `class ArgumentError<ValueT>`

+An argument to a method or function was invalid.
+The argument name can be obtained with `argumentName`.
+THe invalid value can be obtained with `value`

+### `class ArgumentNullError`

+The given argument was null and this is not allowed in this context.

+### `class ArgumentOutOfRangeError`

+The given argument is out of the expected range.

+### `class NotSupportedError`

+The current system, framework version, application, or configuration does not support the attempted operation.

+### `class NotImplementedError`

+The attempted operation is not implemented in this context.

+### `class OperationCanceledError`

+The operation was cancelled.

+### `class TimeoutError`

+The operation was interrupted due to a timeout.

+### `class IOError`

+An error occurred while performing an IO operation

+### `class FormatError`

+An error occurred while formatting a provided value

+### `class InvalidOperationError`

+The attempted operation is invalid in the current state

+### `class AccessDeniedError`

+The attempted operation cannot be called given the current authorization and authentication state.

+### `HttpError`

+An HTTP operation failed with a non-successful response.

 ## `class LazyPromise<T>`

 Create a promise which only starts doing work if an observer calls `.then()` or `.catch()`.